 Bottom line is that no matter who or where you are, if you have a little bit of time and energy and you’re somewhat interested in the idea of training for that kind of mental challenge, we’re very sorry but it won’t be easy to find a good excuse for not participating.

 Answer: First of all congratulations for the infinitely wise and infinitely brave decision you just took.
+There’s nothing that you absolutely need to do before attempting everything.
+But if you want to prepare in advance, there’s a lot that you can do:

 - If you’re unfamiliar with them, first make sure to learn about the different rules and events here.